rafadc/nagging-wip/README.md

-# THIS IS STILL NOT WORKING.
+# THIS IS STILL NOT USEABLE.
 I'M JUST PLAYING A LITTLE BIT :P

 # Nagging WIP notifier